In this article, we walk you through the basics of the Long Term Disability (LTD) application and determination process.

 If the claims handler found that the claimant is disabled, the insurance company completes any outstanding non-disability development, computes the benefit amount, and begins paying benefits.
 If the claimant was found not to be disabled, the insurance company issues a denial letter (or cutoff letter), and the file is administratively closed in case the claimant decides to appeal the determination.

 At this point, your next step is to exhaust all mandatory administrative appeals.
 Most long-term disability insurance policies/plans have an internal appeal process, whereby you have the right to file an appeal of a denial directly with the insurance company.
 This right becomes a duty if you want to file a lawsuit.
-That’s because you cannot file a lawsuit unless you have gone through all mandatory appeals directly with the insurance company.
+That’s because in most cases you cannot file a lawsuit unless you have gone through all mandatory appeals directly with the insurance company.

 Consider Using an Experienced Disability Attorney

-If you are unsure about how the long term disability process works, consider using a disability attorney.
+If you are unsure about how the long-term disability process works, consider using a disability attorney.
 Using an experienced disability attorney will help you protect yourself against the insurance company.
 The Ortiz Disability Law Firm is based in Florida but represents claimants across the country.
 Receive a free consultation by calling (866) 853-4512 with no obligation.
 We can help you evaluate your claim to determine whether you qualify for Long Term Disability Insurance Benefits under your policy and how to navigate the appeals process.